 Peer-led.
-Patient-centered.
+Mom-centered.
 Our lived experience lets us close the gap between research and advocacy.

-At the same time we are well aware of the millions of dollars spent annually on clinical trials designed to explore treatment options for maternal mental health conditions like postpartum depression, anxiety, OCD, and psychosis.
-Many of these studies either fail or cannot move forward because of problems with participant recruitment and retention.
-MMHRC will serve as a conduit to connect mothers with funded studies that are recruiting participants immediately through our partnership with Clara Health.
+MMHRC is also aware of the millions of dollars spent annually on clinical trials designed to explore treatment options for maternal mental illnesses like postpartum depression, anxiety, OCD, and psychosis.
+Many of these studies either fail or can’t move forward because of issues with participant recruitment and retention.
+MMHRC acts as a conduit to connect moms with funded studies that are recruiting participants immediately through our partnership with Clara Health.